bilal-the-dev/How-to-run-my-discord-bots/README.md

 ## Installation

 - Install **Git** from [here](https://git-scm.com/download)
 - After installing, right click on desktop and open `git bash`
 - Clone the repositry using the cmd `git clone [url of repo here]`

+## Run Locally
 - Download **nodejs** from [here](https://nodejs.org/en/)
 - Download **vs code** from [here](https://code.visualstudio.com/download)
 - Open the folder, git created, in vs code then open terminal and run the following cmds successively.